|Cory Graff, Aviation Author|

 Perhaps the most complex and rewarding project Cory helped lead was the World War I Gallery in the Museum of Flight's Personal Courage Wing.
 The sprawling layout covered 25,000 square feet and contained 18 aircraft.
 As well, there were extensive scenes to illustrate the era, such as a bomb-damaged French farmhouse and a curving of trench scene.

-Cory also worked as Curator at the Flying Heritage & Combat Armor Museum from 2008 to 2019.
-He is currently the Verville Fellow at the National Air & Space Museum.
+Cory worked as the Curator at the Flying Heritage & Combat Armor Museum from 2008 to 2019.
+He is also a former Verville Fellow at the National Air & Space Museum.
+He is currently a curator at the National WWII Museum in New Orleans, Louisiana.

 Cory has authored ten books on the topic of history and aviation.
 See those books here.